 Like other legal documents, it is advisable to consult an attorney rather than attempting to assemble an AHCD for yourself.
 While Wyoming once provided a statutory form, it no longer does so.
 Forms printed from the Internet may also create ambiguities that can result in confusion in the event that you are no longer able to express your wishes.
 AHCDs should be periodically reviewed to ensure that they continue to reflect the principal’s wishes.

 An AHCD is practically useless if no one is aware of its existence.
 It is, therefore, advisable for the principal to inform his or her primary physician and agents of the document’s existence and location and possibly provide them with photocopies.
 Many hospitals now ask for copies when admitting patients.
 Some states also provide registries for this purpose.
 Wyoming does not have an AHCD registry.

-An individual is presumed to have capacity to make health-care decisions, to give or revoke an Advance Health Care Directive, and to designate or disqualify a surrogate unless the individual’s primary physician certifies in writing that the person lacks such capacity.
+An individual is presumed to have the capacity to make healthcare decisions, to give or revoke an Advance Health Care Directive, and to designate or disqualify a surrogate unless the individual’s primary physician certifies in writing that the person lacks such capacity.
 An AHCD becomes ineffective when the principal revokes the power in writing or creates a new AHCD that supersedes the old one.

 Keep in mind that principals may only create or revoke an AHCD if they have the capacity.
 The appointment of a spouse as an agent is revoked upon divorce, annulment, or legal separation.
 Additionally, if the incapacitated principal regains capacity, the agent’s power is revoked until the principal becomes incapacitated again.